ucsf-deb/bifs/README.rst

-clone) and manually install the dependencies, e.g. via the pip command (a good way to automatically install a number of the dependencies is to start with an environment designed for scientific processing in Python, e.g. Enthought's Canopy environment).
+clone) and manually install the dependencies, e.g. via the pip command (a good way to automatically install a number of the dependencies is to start with an environment designed for scientific processing in Python, e.g. the Anaconda data science platform https://www.anaconda.com/).

 The currently required packages are (BIFS is known to work with the following versions but will typically work with many earlier